 In coordination with relevant ministries, the Election Commission Nepal (ECN) is currently assessing its COVID-19 polling guidelines for the local election and will provide information closer to Election Day.
-IFES has supported the ECN with COVID-19 guidelines and examples of other countries' elections held during COVID-19.

 What is the election management body doing to strengthen its technology and procedures to resist vulnerabilities and counter foreign interference?